CMU-MCDS-Capstone-LLM/LSP-Repograph/README.md

 > The sections below are not updated.
 Just refer to getting started section above.

-LSP-RepoGraph provides `where_used` and `where_defined` functionality by leveraging Language Server Protocol (LSP) capabilities instead of text scanning.
+LSP-RepoGraph provides definition and reference lookups (both by fully-qualified name and by caret location) by leveraging Language Server Protocol (LSP) capabilities instead of text scanning.
 This approach offers:

 - **Semantic accuracy**: Understands Python imports, scoping, inheritance
 - **High performance**: Uses Pyright's built-in indexing instead of scanning files